rarchambault/rarchambault/README.md

 🔎 Proficient in C#, Java, C, Python, and more

-💎 Passionate about using logic and creativity to solve complex problems efficiently
+💎 Passionate about using logic and creativity to solve complex problems

-🚀 Interested in literature, arts, music, space exploration and a lot of various topics!
+🚀 Interested in literature, arts, music, space exploration and various other topics!

 ## About this portfolio